-However, you need to ask a few questions to get the safest and best results:
+However, you need to ask a few questions to get the safest and best tree care services:

 - if your tree contractor is licensed, certified and trained.
 A certified arborist can tell if the tree has damage that is not visible.
 Based on that assessment, he can determine how to trim a tree, where to cut and how to keep everybody safe, including your property.

 - if the Chicago tree service company you selected is bonded and insured.
 No matter how small the accident, you do not want to find out that they are not insured after the accident.

 - search for "tree service near me".
 How far is the company located?
 Is in the city or outside Chicago?
 You might pay a higher price because of the commuting costs.

 - do they use specialized tree service equipment.
 Using the proper tools in an experienced way will make the project faster and safer.

 - will they make the best recommendation?
 Some Chicago tree contractors recommend the service that brings them most profit, such as cutting down a tree.
 In many cases, a diseased plant can be saved through tree trimming or other specialized treatments and tree cutting may not be necessary.
 However, they might recommend removing the tree just because it is more profitable.